-Let’s be honest: There’s a ton of conflicting information out there about what actually works in sales.
+Let’s be honest: There’s a ton of conflicting information out there about what actually works in sales, about how to be a better salesperson.
 Right?

 I see it all day long.
 At my firm, we have our finger on the pulse of what’s really happening in sales—so we see the good, the bad, and the ugly of sales advice.

 There are wildly differing opinions on virtually every aspect of the sale…

 Should you start with a pitch, or should you start with questions?

 Should you go for the close, or should you focus on next steps?

 Conflicting answers to key selling questions like these can really overwhelm salespeople who are looking to improve their craft.